Tykerb Coupons & Cost Discounts

-Lapatinib is used to treat a certain type of breast cancer (HER2-positive).
+Lapatinib is used to treat breast cancer.
 It works by slowing or stopping the growth of cancer cells.

 My prescription